Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 ![Shaded rendering of earlier version]({{ "/assets/images/equation.png" | relative_url }}){: .inline-image-c style="width: 576px"}

+*I am using u in this equation to represent gravitational potential energy.
+Note that u is usually used in thermodynamics to represent specific internal energy*

 This equation can be further simplified to a more useful form:

 - The total energy change rate, factoring in all variables, is set to 0, because within the system and accounting for boundary interactions, the conservation of energy applies.